InterLinked1/phreakscript/phreaknet.1.md

 **gerrit**
 : Manually install a custom patch set from the Asterisk Gerrit repository

+**fuzzygerrit**
+: Manually install a custom patch set from the Asterisk Gerrit repository, using patch (not recommended)

 **fullpatch**
 : Redownload an entire PhreakNet source file from the PhreakScript repository.